sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 The mission "Get Started with SAP BTP Enterprise Accounts" is designed for **global account administrators** and **IT contacts** who received a new SAP BTP **Enterprise Account**.

 This tutorial gives an introduction to the basic concepts of SAP BTP.
-If you want jump start in the BTP cockpit, proceed to the next tutorial.
+If you want to jump-start in the BTP cockpit, proceed to the next tutorial.

 ### About SAP BTP Enterprise Accounts

-SAP BTP provides different types of global accounts, enterprise and trial.
+SAP BTP provides different types of global accounts, "enterprise" and "trial".
 The type you choose determines pricing, conditions of use, resources, available services, and hosts.

 SAP BTP Enterprise accounts are usually associated with SAP customer or partner contracts and contain their purchased entitlements to platform resources and services.
 However, it's also possible to create an [enterprise account](https://help.sap.com/docs/btp/sap-business-technology-platform/enterprise-accounts?locale=en-US) for personal exploration.